Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 12. Corbu Beach

-Until recently, this was a wild beach, but new constructions – restaurants and taverns mostly have changed it a bit.
+Until recently, this was a wild beach, but new constructions – restaurants and taverns mostly – have started to pop up.

-Still, the Corbu beach (located near the village with the same name) is still generally off the beaten path, offering privacy and, surprisingly, silence.
+Still, the Corbu beach (located near the village with the same name) is still generally off the beaten path, pretty much wild, offering privacy and, surprisingly, silence.

 Location: Google Maps link.